Learning in Games with Cumulative Prospect Theoretic Preferences

 We denote the set of all the CPT correlated equilibria of a game $\Gamma$ by $C(\Gamma)$.
-Note that $C(\Gamma)$ also depends on the reference points, the value functions and the probability weighting functions of all the players.
-However we suppress this dependence from the notation.
+Note that $C(\Gamma)$ also depends on the CPT features of each of the players.
+However, we suppress this dependence from the notation.

-We now describe the notion of CPT Nash equilibrium as defined by \citet{keskin2016equilibrium}\footnote{Keskin defines CPT equilibrium assuming $w^+(\cdot) = w^-(\cdot)$.
-However, the definition can be easily extended to our general setting and the proof of existence goes through without difficulty.}.
+We now describe the notion of CPT Nash equilibrium as defined by \citet{keskin2016equilibrium}.
 For a mixed strategy $\mu \in \Delta^*(A)$, if each player $j$ decides to play $a_j$, drawn from the distribution $\mu_j$, then player $i$ will face the lottery

 where $\mu_{-i}(a_{-i}) := \prod_{j \neq i} \mu_j(a_j)$ plays the role of $\mu_{-i}(a_{-i}|a_i)$, which does not depend on $a_i$.
 Suppose player $i$ decides to deviate and play a mixed strategy $\tilde \mu_i$ while the rest of the players continue to play $\mu_{-i}$.
 Then define the average CPT value for player $i$ by